Journal

 Just like a unique index in a relational database gives engineers confidence, a ledger database that enforces double-entry rules makes it not just difficult for money to go missing, but architecturally impossible.

 Why doesn’t every company that moves money use a double-entry ledger to power their products?
 Because building a ledger that both follows double-entry rules and is performant enough to run live apps is a difficult engineering problem.
-The most successful fintech companies have taken years and dozens of senior engineers to migrate their single-entry systems to double-entry.
-Only recently has it been possible for companies to get the benefits of double-entry accounting without a massive up-front build and costly maintenance by using purpose-built ledger databases like Modern Treasury Ledgers.

 Next Steps

-This is just the first chapter of a broader technical paper with a more comprehensive overview of the importance of solid ledgering and the amount of investment it takes to get right.
-If you want to learn more, download the paper, or get in touch.
+This is just the first chapter of a broader technical series with a more comprehensive overview of the importance of solid ledgering and the amount of investment it takes to get right.

 Read the rest of the series: